 3. Mix thouroughly in order to get a ball of dough.

-4. Knead for about 10 minutes until you g
+4. Knead for about 10 minutes until you get a smooth dough.

 5. Let the dough rest in a fresh place for about 30 minutes.